Also called: Ischemic Stroke; Hemorrhagic Stroke; Transient Ischemic Attack

 A stroke is a medical emergency that happens when the blood supply of the brain is suddenly interrupted.
 That interruption of blood supply can be caused by things like a blood clot or a ruptured blood vessel.
 When this happens, brain tissue can be deprived of oxygen and nutrients which may cause permanent damage to the brain.

 UAMS is nationally certified by The Joint Commission as a Comprehensive Stroke Center.
-We have the only comprehensive stroke treatment team in Arkansas.
 The stroke team includes interventional neuroradiologists, who provide catheter-based treatments of the brain, and vascular neurosurgeons.

 What Sets Our Stroke Services Apart